 A hands-on course which provides students with planning procedures to identify vulnerabilities, assess risk and develop mitigation plans to minimize the affects of natural & man-made disasters which will have a significant impact on the security of the communities & infrastructure at the local, state & national level.
 This course will also thoroughly examine the National Incident Management System (NIMS) & Incident Command Systems (ICS) which enable first responders from different jurisdictions & disciplines to better coordinate/cooperate during the response efforts to a disaster.

-Prerequisite: None.
-Corequisite: None.
+Pre or Corequisite: HSEC 2109.
 Technology: 100% online.
 Offered: On demand.

 HSEC 2134 Securing our Transportation Systems